 Picking out a wedding dress is one of the most exciting, and stressful, things on a bride’s to do list.
-So today we’re going to share with you our personal experience of helping our sister pick out her dress and provide a few vital tips.
+Today we’re going to share with you our personal experience of wedding dress shopping with our sister.
+It was an honor to help her pick out her dress and we’re happy to provide you with a few vital tips we learned along the way.

 My sister Christina has been living overseas in Germany for the past 3 years.
 Planning her wedding involved a lot of emails and Skype sessions.
 (Yay for technology!)
 To further complicate the planning process, none of the bridesmaids lived anywhere near each other.
 One bridesmaid lives in WV, one lives in NJ, and the other lives in Japan.
 It took a lot of coordination for the entire bridal party to be in the same country, let alone state.
 So what did we do?